Improving Evaluations of R&D in STEM Education 2023 Summer Institute

 The Training Institute will be held at Northwestern University.

 Applicants should have experience conducting evaluations of STEM interventions in schools (though not necessarily using experiments) and previous coursework in basic statistics and research design.
 Early career researchers and those from underrepresented groups are encouraged to apply.
 The workshop is open to faculty, researchers and advanced doctoral students at U.S. institutions (U.S. citizenship is not required).

 (a) have demonstrated their ability to conduct independent research,

 (b) are currently employed in a setting in which conducting research relevant to education is part of their regular responsibilities, and

 (c) can demonstrate that they have a need for the knowledge and skills addressed in the Training Institute.

 Each application will be evaluated on its own merits.
 If more than 30 meritorious applications are received, other criteria such as disciplinary, geographical, and institutional diversity will be taken into account.

-Instruction and materials, as well as participant’s lodging travel and per diem, are covered by the workshop.
+Instruction and materials, as well as participant’s lodging, travel, and meals, are covered by the workshop.

 * This workshop will focus on small studies (those typically funded by NSF, or in IES as “development” studies.
 Applicants interested in methods for large-scale field experiments (“efficacy” studies) would be better suited for the CRT workshop instead.